 After you’ve seen the seasonal sights, gather your family for a good night’s rest at either of these nearby resorts:

 Windy Hill Dunes

 The three- through five-bedroom condos at Windy Hill Dunes are a warm, welcoming respite for your crew along this peaceful stretch of coastline in North Myrtle Beach.
 Accommodations are immersed in designer surroundings, whirlpool tubs and panoramic views of the ocean from the balconies, master, living and dining areas.
-Additional relaxing onsite amenities include the nearby Cinzia Spa, renowned for its massages and facials on North Beach Plantation.
+Additional relaxing onsite amenities include the nearby Cinzia Spa, renowned for its massages and facials on North Beach Resort & Villas.
 And when you’re ready to Christmas shop, hop over to Barefoot Landing close-by, where you can also wine and dine at the classy Greg Norman’s Australia Grille, Flying Fish Market & Grill, TBonz and more.